grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 - xampp - [MariaDB, others are unknown](https://www.apachefriends.org/index.html)

 There is a big difference between the packages above.
 Nginx is probably the most difficult one.
-Not technically but it has a difficult interaction between the open source package and the payed(don't know if it is closed source) version.
+Not technically but it has a difficult interaction between the open source package and the paid(don't know if it is closed source) version.
 For example there is no way how to find out what _Database_ types are by default available.
 Apache, Nginx and Lighttpd have the possibility to work together with an ldap _Database_.
 Bu also now it is unknown if the [Nginx](https://www.nginx.com/blog/nginx-plus-authenticate-users/) has this by default